 “When I focus on Jesus Christ as the Source of my life, an amazing thing happens.
 Because He loves me and actually possesses the wisdom, love, peace, and joy I’ve always wanted –He alone can fill my cup to overflowing!
 Because I’m no longer expecting people to fill my cup, I’m not hurt when they don’t respond in a particular way.
 Psalm 62 says that we are to wait and hope in God alone.
-He’s our rock, our salvation, our rear guard, and our hiding place.
+He’s our rock, and our salvation.
+He is our rear guard, and our hiding place.

 “The more we place our expectations on another person, the more control we give them over our emotional and spiritual state.
 The freer we are of expectations from others —and the more we depend upon God alone —the more pure and honest our love for others will become.”

 I’ve found this also to be true.
 I’ve seen that sometimes we expect more of our spouse than we really should.
-I have a wonderful husband, but he IS human (just as I am) and I need to be careful not to expect more of him than I should.
+I have a wonderful husband, but he IS human (just as I am).
+And I need to be careful not to expect more of him than I should.
 It’s my gaze towards God and His gaze towards me that should be my main focus.

 In this same devotional section, there is something else to consider when you are feeling rejected.
 I want to remind you that this is written to wives, and yet the same is true for husbands.
 The author writes (and I agree):